 4 [Rus07] John Rushby.
 Compositional Certification for MILS.
-HCSS, 2007 intuitive logical architecture to achieve a purpose and then creating an implementation structured to reflect that architecture faithfully.
-At the operational upper level, the main objective is to create a bespoke logical component architecture intended to achieve a specific purpose with associated properties.
+HCSS, 2007.

+purpose with associated properties.
 At a foundational lower level, focus shifts on a technology intended to achieve partitioning, separation and secure resource sharing on which to realize the component architecture.5

-- 105 "Modern MILS"6 should first be characterized as the two levels mentioned above, and may be viewed through a "management view" and a "technical view".
+"Modern MILS"6 should first be characterized as the two levels mentioned above, and may be viewed through a "management view" and a "technical view".
 The MILS management view stresses the use of components, a commercial marketplace of high-assurance components, and a cost-effective development and certification strategy.
-Key concepts of the MILS technical view include aggressive design decomposition, policy architecture with few and simple trusted components. a resource-sharing implementation providing strong separation. and a - 110 components, a resource-sharing implementation providing strong separation, and a methodology of component integration to facilitate compositional assurance and certification.
+Key concepts of the MILS technical view include aggressive design decomposition, policy architecture with few and simple trusted components, a resource-sharing implementation providing strong separation, and a methodology of component integration to facilitate compositional assurance and certification.

 A set of standardized MILS foundational components have been defined to compose with a separation kernel to create the MILS Platform.
-The contemporary MILS Platform, supporting scalable distributed and heterogeneous environments and dynamically changing configurations,

-- 115 can provide an excellent platform for IIoT, enhancing trustworthiness of the five critical characteristics featured in the Industrial Internet Security Framework (IISF).7 The allocation of the verification efforts over the various trustworthiness aspects may vary according to the needs of a particular system or part of a system.
-Thanks to component-based design, compositional verification tools, independent evaluation of commercial MILS components, and flexible - 120 automated assurance case support, such variations of need or focus of trustworthiness can be readily accommodated.
+The contemporary MILS Platform, supporting scalable distributed and heterogeneous environments and dynamically changing configurations, can provide an excellent platform for IIoT, enhancing trustworthiness of the five critical characteristics featured in the Industrial Internet Security Framework (IISF).7 The allocation of the verification efforts over the various trustworthiness aspects may vary according to the needs of a particular system or part of a system.
+Thanks to component-based design, compositional verification tools, independent evaluation of commercial MILS components, and flexible automated assurance case support, such variations of need or focus of trustworthiness can be readily accommodated.